5 ways to support your gut after antibiotics.

 Will the infection likely return once we finish this course?

-The good news is that we can take steps to help our guts recover after antibiotics - although it can take some time.
-Some studies have even shown that even after two to four years following a short course of antibiotics, some bacterial groups do not recover completely and antibacterial resistance genes can persist for one to two years.
+The good news is that we can take steps to help our guts recover after antibiotics, but it can take some time.
+Some studies have shown that even after 2-4 years following a short course of antibiotics, some bacterial groups do not recover completely and antibacterial resistance genes can persist.

 Gut Recovery Strategies